hayeseoin/vagrant-labs/README.md

 # Vagrant Labs

-This repository is a collection of reusable Vagrant lab templates for local experimentation and infrastructure prototyping.
-It primarily targets Hyper-V with future support planned for libvirt/KVM environments.

-## Requirements
+Reusable lab environment templates for exploring infrastructure tooling.

+Designed for:
-- Windows 10/11 with Hyper-V enabled
+- Windows 10/11 with WSL2
-- Vagrant (>= 2.3.x)
+- Vagrant with Hyper-V or Libvirt
-- (Optional) WSL2 for shell scripting or cloud-init generation

-Refer to the [Virtualization Lab Setup](https://github.com/hayeseoin/virtualization-lab-setup) for complete tooling configuration and environment preparation.
+- Optional tools for enhanced usability

+## Getting Started

+See [docs/start-guide.md](docs/start-guide.md) for setup instructions.

 ## Starter templates